 All of CMiC’s applications have been developed to work together seamlessly.
 We do have a few third-party applications that we’ve integrated within our system, but these apps are connected to the central CMiC platform.
 When evaluating software vendors, you want to make sure that the apps included in their system are integrated correctly – bad integrations will only create headaches.

 3. How often do you release new products or updates to current products?
 How do you adapt to industry trends?

 The construction industry is on the cusp of a technological revolution.
 AI, drones, BIM and 3D printing are examples of how technology is transforming job sites and changing fundamental systems and processes.
 This is why it’s important to evaluate potential software vendors on their commitment to innovation and growth.
 You want to know how quickly they adapt to emerging technological trends and how smoothly they roll out new products and advancements.

 If your software vendor can’t adapt quickly enough, you’ll either be left behind or forced to switch products.Swapping software tools means another lengthy implementation process that includes training employees, establishing new relationships with service reps and learning new protocols for billing, service and support.

 By choosing a software solution that will grow with your company throughout the years, you’ll balance innovation with consistency.
 Look for solutions that allow easy scalability from companies with regular product advancements.
 And don’t be afraid to ask your ERP vendor what type of updates have been done in the past few months.

-4. What measures does your company have in place to protect the security of your clients’ data?
+4. What measures does your company have in place to protect the security of your customers’ data?

 When the US Naval Facilities Engineering Command (NAVFAC) was looking for a new construction ERP system, they needed a platform with superior data protection.
 They chose CMiC because we provide the highest level of security.